 AIRE (Advice on Individual Rights in Europe) Centre provides students with a unique opportunity to gain hands-on experience litigating before the European Court of Human Rights and the Court of Justice of the European Union.
 The Centre focuses on all aspects of individual rights in Europe under international law, particularly immigration and asylum law, related social assistance issues, family law, trafficking and domestic violence, and children’s rights.
 The Centre hosts interns from Michigan, Georgetown and Columbia law schools aswell as from across Europe.
 Non-credit summer internships and externships for academic credit are available in the summer, fall and winter terms.
-This year's instructions to apply will be updated by mid-November and the final application will be due via Symplicity by 11:59 pm on
+Please carefully review the description and instructions to apply for more information.
+Applications are due via Symplicity [Job ID 22690] no later than January 15, 2020.

 Comments/Suggestions | Site Map | Work Requests | Admin Portal | Disclaimer | Supported Browsers | U of M Home